munemahmad/munemahmad.github.io/_pages/about.md

 ---
 permalink: /
-title: "* The greatest challenge to any thinker is stating the problem in a way that will allow a solution.” – Bertrand Russell *"
+title: "About Me"
 author_profile: true
 redirect_from:
   - /about/
   - /about.html
 ---
+*“The greatest challenge to any thinker is stating the problem in a way that will allow a solution.”*  – Bertrand Russell

-## About Me
+## Bio